Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 For I am convinced that neither death, nor life,

-Death, which is neither an end nor a separation, is really a step closer to the presence of Jesus.
 By juxtaposing life and death, he includes all facets of human existence.

 nor angels, nor principalities, nor present things, nor future things, nor powers,

 Angels, principalities, and powers are names of supernatural beings.
-Angelic powers, some of them evil, won’t separate us from him, nor will any age in time.
+Angelic powers, some of them evil and very powerful, cannot separate us from Christ.

 “These are all the things which have come upon us since we were abducted by the devil (see Genesis 3:1-24).
 Paul lists them in order to steel us against them if they should appear so that, confident of the hope and help of Christ and armed with faith, we might be able to fight against them.”
 [The Ambrosiaster (ca. 366-384 AD), Commentaries on Thirteen Pauline Epistles Romans 8,38]